 Diseases like hypertension used to pose a great danger to people in the past.
 There was no way of knowing when the blood pressure was about to go berserk.
 People had to be rushed to the nearest hospital to determine what had gone wrong.
-That is a thing of the past now, thanks to great advancement in medical and mobile app technologies.
+That is a thing of the past now, thanks to great advancements in medical and mobile app technologies.

 Several high blood pressure monitors in the market are highly regarded by doctors and patients alike for their efficiency and accuracy.
 To come up with this exhaustive list for you, and to find out the most accurate blood pressure monitor of 2020, we used some parameters to determine the monitors that make it and those that do not.

 How We Arrived at Our Picks of the Best